How to Spot Serious Buyers (and Time-Wasters)

 They take their time—and don’t wander aimlessly

-A serious buyer typically tours the home with purpose: checking rooms, storage, condition, and layout.
-They may take notes or photos (normal).
-They may request a second showing to confirm measurements or bring a decision-maker.
+For example, they may take notes or photos.
+That is normal.
+They may also request a second showing to confirm measurements or bring a decision-maker.

 A time-waster tends to drift, rush, or treat the showing like entertainment.